top of page

 How do I know the repair will be high quality?

-I follow manufacturer instructions for solving known appliance problems, for diagnosing and troubleshooting appliance problems, and for completing each repair.
-I use OEM (Original Equipment Manufacturer) parts whenever possible as recommended by the manufacturers to ensure lasting quality repairs are done the way your appliance manufacturer intended, resulting in the best quality lasting repairs possible for your appliance.
+I follow manufacturer instructions for solving known and unknown issues, for diagnosing and troubleshooting appliance problems, and for completing each repair.
+I use OEM (Original Equipment Manufacturer) parts whenever possible as recommended by the manufacturers to ensure lasting quality repairs are done the way your appliance manufacturer intended, resulting in the best quality repairs for your appliance.

 Is the quote I got over the phone / from the internet accurate for my appliance repair?

 It is very unlikely that any quote you got for your appliance repair over the internet / over the phone is accurate.
 Without a service technician diagnosing your appliance problem in person, in front of your appliance, the best that can be provided is a wide ballpark estimate and a guess.
-A technician needs to see the model and serial number sticker, and frequently needs to disassemble / uninstall your appliance to troubleshoot the problem and pinpoint the source of the failure, eliminating multiple possible causes of the symptoms your appliance is experiencing.
+A technician needs to see the model and serial number sticker, and usually needs to uninstall, then disassemble your appliance to troubleshoot the problem and pinpoint the source of the appliance failure, eliminating multiple possible causes each symptom can indicate your appliance is experiencing.

 What is a trip charge and why is there one?

 A trip charge is the cost to come to your home, diagnose your appliance, and provide an estimate for the labor, parts cost, and timing to repair your appliance.
-This fee only comes into effect if no repair is done.
+This fee only comes into effect if no repair is done, but is included in the labor for your repair if you complete the repair.
 For instance, you decide to replace your appliance instead of repairing it, or the parts are no longer available from your appliance manufacturer because your appliance is too old.
-If you instead want to repair your appliance, there is no trip charge: you just pay the amount specified in the repair estimate.
+If you instead want to repair your appliance, you just pay the amount specified in the repair estimate, a flat fee for labor, plus parts and sales tax.

 What is a normal lifetime for an appliance?

 The lifetime of your appliance is based on various factors, mostly hinging on part availability from the manufacturer.
-Depending on the age of your appliance and they brand and type of appliance, parts may be discontinued by the manufacturer on average after 10-20 years.
+Depending on the age of your appliance and the brand and type of appliance, parts may be discontinued by the manufacturer on average after 10-20 years.
 As long as the necessary parts are available, your appliance can be repaired.
+Most appliances last 10-15 years depending on the brand and type of appliance.

 How can I troubleshoot common problems on my appliance?

-The users manual from almost every appliance is currently available on the internet by searching for your model number and the word "manual."
-This will bring you to an appliance manufacturer's website or an appliance parts website that has the official user manual for your appliance in PDF form, available for download for free.
-In some cases you may even be able to buy a paper copy of your manual from a parts supplier.
-Users Manuals commonly have instructions for using the controls, how the cycles work, preventive maintenance that should be completed regularly to keep your appliance working well, and a troubleshooting section for common problems that may happen and how you can solve these problems yourself.
+The users manual from almost every appliance is currently available on the internet by searching for your model number and the words "user manual."
+This will bring you to your appliance manufacturer's website or an appliance parts website that has the official user manual for your appliance in a PDF file, available for download for free.
+In some cases you may even be able to buy a paper copy of your manual from a parts retailer.
+Users manuals commonly have instructions for using the controls, how the cycles work, preventive maintenance that should be completed regularly to keep your appliance working well, and a troubleshooting section for common problems that may happen and how you can solve these problems yourself without calling for appliance repair service.